Inflection Point: Setting the Course for the Future of Scholarly Communication

-As always, the SSP community continues to focus on bringing together academics, funders, librarians, publishers, service providers, technologists, and countless others with a communal interest and stake in disseminating scholarly information.
-We look to the 45th Annual Meeting as an opportunity to continue this tradition and welcome all colleagues and community stakeholders, old and new.
+As always, the SSP community continues to focus on bringing together academics, funders, librarians, publishers, service providers, technologists, researchers and countless others with a communal interest and stake in disseminating scholarly information.
+We look to the 46th Annual Meeting as an opportunity to continue this tradition and welcome all colleagues and community stakeholders.

 We have identified a number of topics we think attendees will find of high interest.
+We seek proposals encompassing all aspects of scholarly publishing, from STEM subjects to the humanities and social sciences, and from journals and books to the many other diverse formats that our community publishes.
 When you submit your proposal, you’ll be asked to select the topic most closely aligned with your proposed session.

 Publishing Models: The sharing of research content is at the heart of our community.
 We continue to see the evolution around content distribution and dissemination, and value the experiences and thoughts of colleagues in exploring varying models.

 Not seeing your topic listed?
 Don’t despair.
-We are open to ideas for additional topics, including business models, career advice, change management, editorial and production issues, global challenges, librarian-focused sessions, networking, sales and marketing, professional development, society publishers, sustainability, university presses, and more.
+We are open to ideas for additional topics, including diversity, equity, inclusion, and accessibility, business models, career advice, change management, editorial and production issues, librarian-focused sessions, networking, sales and marketing, professional development, society publishers, sustainability, university presses, and more.
 And if you’re still not sure, note that your ideas for topic areas are always welcome!

 SSP is using Ex Ordo for abstract submissions.
 A big and sincere THANK YOU to Ex Ordo for their sponsorship of SSP’s proposal submission system!

-Note that there are four possible types of session proposals.
+Four possible session proposal options are offered as part of the submission process as follows.
 Submitters must select their session type at the beginning of the submission process for each proposal.
 You are permitted to submit more than one proposal of one or more types.